ArushiMittal500/NetForensia/README.md

 # NetForensia

-a.
 This python script automatically generates:

    1.pcap file -which sniffs the packet and (Cyber attack performed)-------